Giant Hogweed

 • see your doctor if you have a reaction

-Giant hogweed on GRCA properties
+Giant Hogweed on GRCA properties

-Giant hogweed has been found on several GRCA properties near Belwood Lake, St. Jacobs, Kitchener, Guelph and Cambridge.
+Giant Hogweed has been found on several GRCA properties near Belwood Lake, St. Jacobs, Kitchener, Guelph and Cambridge.

-The GRCA has a program to eliminate giant hogweed from its property, but it is a persistent species that is difficult to remove.
+The GRCA has a program to eliminate Giant Hogweed from its property, but it is a persistent species that is difficult to remove.
 Options for removal include spraying a herbicide or digging it out.
 GRCA staff take strict safety precautions when dealing with hogweed.

-What to do if you spot giant hogweed
+What to do if you spot Giant Hogweed

-• If you spot giant hogweed on a GRCA property, such as conservation area or other signed property, please complete this online Giant Hogweed reporting form.
+• If you spot Giant Hogweed on a GRCA property, such as conservation area or other signed property, please complete this online Giant Hogweed reporting form.

 • If you spot it on your own property, private land, a municipal park or other areas such as along a riverbank or stream, contact your local municipal weed inspector.